-1) Devices or materials that might compromise the security of the examination or examination process are not permitted.

-2) Only models of calculators as specified by NCEES are permitted in the examination room.
-See http://ncees.org/exams/calculator-policy/

-3) FE examinees will be furnished a copy of the FE Supplied-Reference Handbook at the exam site.
+- 1) Devices or materials that might compromise the security of the examination or examination process are not permitted (don't have a phone with you!). - 2) Only models of calculators as specified by NCEES are permitted in the examination room.
+See http://ncees.org/exams/calculator-policy/ - 3) FE examinees will be furnished a copy of the FE Supplied-Reference Handbook at the exam site.
 This is the only reference material you will use during the exam.

 When will I know my exam result?
 Typically within 7-10 days after the exam date.
+The exam results are pass or fail.
+If you fail, you'll receive a diagnostic report showing performance in major topics.